Bill T. Jones

 William Tass Jones, known as Bill T. Jones (born February 15, 1952), is an American choreographer, director, author and dancer.
 He is the co-founder of the Bill T. Jones/Arnie Zane Dance Company.
 The company's home is in Manhattan.
 Jones is Artistic Director of New York Live Arts, whose activities encompass an annual presenting season together with allied education programming and services for artists.
 Independently of New York Live Arts and his dance company, Jones has choreographed for major performing arts ensembles, contributed to Broadway and other theatrical productions, and collaborated on projects with a range of fellow artists.
-Jones has been called "one of the most notable, recognized modern-dance choreographers and directors of our time."

 Early life and education

-Bill T. Jones was born in Bunnell, Florida, the tenth of 12 children born to Estella (née Edwards) and Augustus Jones.
+William Tass Jones was born on February 15, 1952 in Bunnell, Florida, the tenth of 12 children born to Estella (née Edwards) and Augustus Jones.
 His parents were migrant farm workers and later worked in factories.
 In 1955, when Jones was three, the family relocated to Wayland, New York.
 Jones was a track star in high school and also participated in drama and debate.
 After his high school graduation in 1970, he began to attend Binghamton University via a special admissions program for underprivileged students.
 At Binghamton, he shifted his focus to dance.
 In an interview, Jones noted: "[Binghamton] was where I first took classes in west African and African-Caribbean dancing.
 Soon I started skipping track practice to go to those classes.
 It immediately appealed to me.
 It was an environment that was not about competition."
 Jones's dance studies at Binghamton also encompassed ballet and modern dance.

 Career

 Early years

 During his 1971 freshman year at Binghamton, Jones met and fell in love with Arnie Zane, a 1970 graduate of the university who was living in the area honing his skills as a photographer.
 The personal connection they forged evolved into a personal and professional relationship that lasted until Zane's death from AIDS in 1988.
 About a year after meeting, the pair spent a year in Amsterdam, Netherlands.
 On returning, Jones and Zane connected with dancer Lois Welk, who introduced them to contact improvisation, an emerging dance technique popularized by Steve Paxton that emphasizes intertwining partnering and shifts of weight and balance between partners.
 With Welk and another dancer, Jill Becker, they formed American Dance Asylum (ADA) in 1974.
 ADA was organized as a collective and performed nationally and internationally while also offering classes and presenting performances at its space in Binghamton.
 While the members of ADA generally choreographed their own works, they used a collaborative development process in which each member informed the activities of the others.
-Jones created a number of solo pieces during this period and was invited to present in New York City beginning in 1976, performing at The Kitchen, Dance Theater Workshop, and the Clark Center, among other venues.
+Jones created a number of solo pieces during this period and was invited to present in New York City beginning in 1976, performing at The Kitchen, Dance Theater Workshop, and the Clark Center for the Performing Arts, among other venues.